First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Results

 defining the local-environment operators

-The systematic control parameter of spinDMFT is the inverse of the number of interaction partners, which implies that the fields $\vV_i$ consist of many different contributions.
-The number of contributions can be roughly quantified by the effective coordination number
+The systematic control parameter of spinDMFT is the inverse of the number of interaction partners.
+In case of isotropic nearest-neighbor interactions, this number is simply the coordination number, i.e., the number of nearest neighbor spins.
+In case of long-range (e.g. dipolar) interactions, the number of interaction partners can be quantified by the effective coordination number

 which is independent of $i$ as the system is considered homogeneous.
 If $\zeff$ is sufficiently large, it is well-justified to replace each local-environment field by a dynamic Gaussian mean-field $\cvV(t)$.
 This leads to an effective single-site problem described by the mean-field Hamiltonian